Skip to main content

 Cottage Food Law

 Wisconsin is the only state that allows cottage food sales due to a lawsuit.
-Although it uniquely doesn’t have a law, it doesn’t really need one either.

-Because there are no official regulations for home bakers in Wisconsin, the Wisconsin Farmers Union created wisconsincottagefood.com, which provides excellent and reasonable guidance for home cooks.
+Because there are no official regulations for home bakers in Wisconsin, the Wisconsin Farmers Union created wisconsincottagefood.com, which provides excellent and reasonable guidance for home bakers.
 All home bakers should read through that entire website.
 There is also a Facebook page which provides updates.

 Selling Where can you sell homemade food products?